FerMod/JGomas-CustomAgents/README.md

 ----

-For further information about the behaviour of the teams, please refer to the attached [report](docs/Report.pdf).
+For further information about the behaviour of the teams, please refer to the attached [report](docs/Report.pdf), and for a brief explanation see the [presentation](docs/Presentation.pdf).